A new study has found that PET scans measuring glucose may be a better indicator of the progression of Alzheimer's disease than amyloid PET scans.

 “Both florbetapir-PET and FDG-PET are approved diagnostic methods for Alzheimer’s disease, and both appear to be effective in indicating some sort of cognitive impairment.
 However, we have now shown that FDG-PET is significantly more precise in clinical studies, and it is also available for routine use with modest costs,” said the study’s co-principal investigator Abass Alavi, MD, PhD, a professor of Radiology at Penn.
 “Our results support the notion that amyloid imaging does not reflect levels of brain function, and therefore it may be of limited value for assessing patients with cognitive decline.”

-Currently, doctors can only diagnose Alzheimer’s by collecting cerebral spinal fluid or through a PET scan.
+Currently, doctors can only diagnose Alzheimer’s by collecting cerebrospinal fluid or through a beta-amyloid PET scan.
 While PET scans can be costly, they help doctors assess Alzheimer’s severity or whether someone may have mild cognitive impairment (MCI).

 PET scans use radiotracers, radioactive drugs that can measure glucose uptake or a build-up of amyloid plaques in brain tissue.
 Although doctors frequently use the FDG-PET to diagnose Alzheimer’s based on glucose consumption, researchers have also started using florbetapir, a drug injection that helps doctors look at amyloid levels in the brain.
 But some scientists have started questioning whether amyloid levels are an accurate predictor of Alzheimer’s since even patients who are healthy may have large amounts of amyloid in the brain.